OpenDSA/OpenDSA/RST/en/Pointers/HeapMem.rst

 ~~~~~~~~~~
 The heap is a large area of memory available for use by the program.
 The program can request areas, or "blocks", of memory for its use within the heap.
-In order to allocate a block of some size, the program makes an explicit request by calling the heap *allocation* function.
+In order to allocate a block of some size, the program makes an explicit request by calling the heap :term:`allocation` function.
 The allocation function reserves a block of memory of the requested size in the heap and returns a pointer to it.
 Suppose a program makes three allocation requests to allocate memory to hold three separate GIF images in the heap each of which takes 1024 bytes of memory.
 After the three allocation requests, memory might look like...

 .. odsafig:: Images/LocalHeapaloc.png